iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

     6. template for cleanup?
     7. should we include sleep.sh, execintosleep.sh?
 These are tied to the example model.
 Is this a standard example that will be available long term?

-This tutorial shows how Iter8 can be used to implement a blue-green rollout of ML models.
-In a blue-green rollout, a percentage of inference requests are directed to a candidate version.
+This tutorial shows how Iter8 can be used to implement a canary rollout of ML models.
+In a canary rollout, inference requests that match a particular pattern, for example those that have a particular header, are directed to the candidate version.
 The remaining requests go to the primary, or initial, version.
-Iter8 enables a blue-green rollout by automatically configuring the network to distribute inference requests.
+Iter8 enables a canary rollout by automatically configuring the network to distribute inference requests.

 After a one time initialization step, the end user merely deploys candidate models, evaluates them and either promotes the candiate or deletes it.
 Optionally, the end user can modify the percentage of inference requests being sent to the candidate.
 Iter8 automatically handles the underlying network configuration.